 With a direct exchange program, you are enrolled in a local university in the country of your choice.
 Often, a student from that university will study at your home school.
 Depending on the location, you can live in a home stay, campus dorm, or your own apartment.
 While your home school may give you advice or contacts to get in touch with abroad, one thing is guaranteed: you will be completely independent.

-While my friends, who had chosen university-sponsored programs, were attending preparatory meetings before we all went away our junior year, I was lucky to get an email response from my advisor.
+My friends who had chosen university-sponsored programs were attending preparatory meetings before we all went away our junior year, but I was lucky to get an email response from my advisor.
 As I was waiting in line at the French Consulate in New York City hoping my third attempt would finally secure my visa, they were receiving their newly certified passports in the mail courtesy of our university.
 When I finally got an answer from my advisor, it was to tell me that he’d accidentally given me the wrong date for the start of classes, so my plane tickets (which I’d booked myself) were now a week too early.

 As an exchange student, you can often feel disconnected.
 You become less of a priority to your home university.
-You start your travels with a handful of other students from your country at most; you have to arrange your own housing; you might be living in a place where no one speaks your language.
+You start your travels with a handful of other students (at most) from your country.
+You have to arrange your own housing.
+You might be living in a place where no one speaks your language.
 It’s easy to feel that you have no safety net, which can make a sponsored program seem all the more appealing.

 For example, at a public college, the cost of on campus housing averages around $7,500.
 At private schools, it is closer to $8,500.
 That’s not taking into account meal plans and grocery shopping.
 Exchange students have the option to budget this money as they see fit.
 Dorms in the United States cost nearly $1,000 a month; dorms at Université Paul-Valéry in Montpellier cost €250.
 Even with the exchange rate against the dollar, that’s still a savings.
 If you study in a country outside of Western Europe, the savings have the potential to be even greater.